eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 The site has many charts that **easily visualise** risk & volatility, the uncertainty of returns and even financial independence.
 I used the [portfolio builder](https://portfoliocharts.com/portfolio/my-portfolio/) with the inputs below ([my portfolio link](https://portfoliocharts.com/portfolio/my-portfolio/?shortcode=ZFRAXAD27AJ15ED15EJ03AL03AM03BK06BM03AO10GA05GB05FA05Z)) to analyse my target portfolio.
-I assume my 15% crypto to be American Small-Cap Growth (SCG) stocks (but crypto is more volatile and less correlated to stocks).
+I assume my 15% crypto to be American Small-Cap Growth (SCG) stocks (but crypto is more volatile and less correlated to the stock market).
 My 15% bonds (green) are split across different bond types which I will detail in a future article.

 ![My portfolio on portfoliocharts.com](/raw/img/blog/2021/investing/portfolio-charts/my-portfolio.png)